build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

     //...
 ```

-Notice the model parameters (`CfgScale`, `Seed` and `Steps`) - their values depend on your use case.
-For e.g. `CfgScale` determines how much the final image portrays the prompt - use a lower number to increase randomness in the generation.
+Notice the model parameters (`CfgScale`, `Seed` and `Steps`); their values depend on your use case.
+For instance, `CfgScale` determines how much the final image portrays the prompt: use a lower number to increase randomness in the generation.
 Refer to the Amazon Bedrock [Inference Parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html#model-parameters-diffusion?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-golang-getting-started&sc_geo=mult&sc_country=mult&sc_outcome=acq) documentation for details.

-## Create Embeddings from text
+## Create Embeddings From Text

 Text embeddings represent meaningful vector representations of unstructured text such as documents, paragraphs, and sentences.
 Amazon Bedrock currently supports the `Titan Embeddings G1 - Text` model for text embeddings.
 It supports text retrieval, semantic similarity, and clustering.
 The maximum input text is `8K` tokens and the maximum output vector length is `1536`.